-For folks who drive in and need parking one lot recommend by the store is from Patriot Parking on Chancellor Street.
+For folks who drive in and need parking one lot recommend by the store is from LAZ Parking on Chancellor Street.

 Show and Tell

-The main CocoaHeads group meeting is the second Thursday of every month.
-We also usually have a hackday one Saturday a month.
+The main presentation-style meeting is the second Thursday of every month.
+We also hold a Side Project Saturday events as well as an online book club.
 For more on our events see our Meetup page: